andrewchambers/ptrtar/README.md

 # so future archives don't need to reupload if the file didn't change.

 # first backup is slow.

-$ ptrtar create -cache /tmp/ptrtar.cache -dir DIR ./example/uploadencryptedtogoogle.sh $bucket $gpgid > backup1.ptrtar
+$ ptrtar create -cache /tmp/ptrtar.cache -dir DIR ./example/uploadencryptedtogoogle.sh $bucket $ gpgid > backup1.ptrtar

 # second backup is hella fast, hell yeah!
 # only new files and changed files are reencrypted and uploaded
+# Yet the backup is a full snapshot, the cache
+# gave us extremely efficient snapshots!

-$ ptrtar create -cache /tmp/ptrtar.cache -dir DIR ./example/uploadencryptedtogoogle.sh $bucket $gpgid > backup2.ptrtar
+$ ptrtar create -cache /tmp/ptrtar.cache -dir DIR ./example/uploadencryptedtogoogle.sh $bucket $ gpgid > backup2.ptrtar

-# if we want to to see what pointers, or in this case, s3 urls a ptrtar contains
+# if we want to to see what pointers, or in this case, google urls a ptrtar contains
 # just run list-ptrs

-gunzip < backup1.ptrtar | ptrtar list-ptrs
+$ ptrtar list-ptrs < backup1.ptrtar
+gs://mytopsecretbucket/f40dc2ae20adb3883d3e0eda2fde0961243f8132
+.
+.
+.
+gs://mytopsecretbucket/fe39f64560a2514fc03aeb6e833405b2729ce751

 # if we remove backup1.ptrtar, we should also remove
 # the unused objects from google cloud storage.